mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ## [Add and Update Costs](@id AddUpdateCostsManual)
 The [`cost!`](@ref cost!) function is responsible for adding and updating costs associated with the active or reactive power produced by the corresponding generator.
 These costs are added only if the corresponding generator is defined.

-To start, let us create an example of a power system using the following code:
+To start, create an example of a power system using the following code:
 ```@example addActiveCost
 using JuliaGrid # hide